Javascript is not enabled.

 You are now leaving AARP.org and going to a website that is not operated by AARP.
 A different privacy policy and terms of service will apply.

-It reminded me of how tough family caregiving transitions can be.
-As a longtime family caregiver of many, including both parents and my sister, I’ve been through many of them — some smooth, others unexpected and rocky.
+It always reminds me of how tough family caregiving transitions can be.
+As a longtime family caregiver for multiple family members, including, my grandparents, both parents and my sister, I’ve been through many of them.
+Some are smooth, others unexpected and rocky.
 Caregivers play a crucial role in easing transitions, advocating and ensuring that loved ones adjust and get appropriate care along the way.

 Moving our loved ones from one care setting to another is stressful for everyone involved.

 It’s invariably complicated and confusing, and I’ve often experienced poor communication among hospitals, facilities and family caregivers.
-A lot can get lost in the shuffle, and our loved ones can wind up back in the hospital, which is terrible for them.
+A lot can get lost in the shuffle, and our loved ones may wind up back in the hospital as a result, which is terrible for them.

 Family caregivers are the only consistent people on our loved ones’ care teams.
 Yet we often feel left out of the transition process.
 That’s why it’s up to us to be proactive.